ebics-java/ebics-java-client/README.md

-EBICS Java Client
+EBICS Web Client
 =====

-Fork of the Java open source EBICS client project - https://github.com/uwemaurer/ebics-java-client/
+Core API is fork of the Java open source EBICS client project - https://github.com/uwemaurer/ebics-java-client/ Thanks a lot for all previous contribution.

 How to get started: